A Modern Theory of Cross-Validation through the Lens of Stability: Stability of Estimators

 \begin{theorem}[First-order stability of SGD] Under \Cref{asm:6.1-smooth_convex}, if the learning rate satisfies $\alpha_t=\beta^{-1}t^{-a}$ for an $a\in(0,1)$ and

 then for any $i\in [n]$ we have \end{theorem}

 The intuition behind \Cref{thm:6.1-first-order-stab-sgd} is straightforward.
-Assume sample point $X_i$ is perturbed to $X_i'$.
-The SGD algorithm will remain the same up to time $i$, and the future updates will be applied to the perturbed solution at time $i$.
-If $i$ is small, then $X_i$ appears early in the SGD iteration, the resulting perturbation on $\hat f_i$ will be shrunk exponentially in the remaining iterations due to the regularity conditions in \Cref{asm:6.1-smooth_convex}.
-If $i$ is large, the learning rate is already very small which upper bounds the perturbation incurred by changing $X_i$ to $X_i'$.
+If $X_i$ is perturbed to $X_i'$, the SGD algorithm will remain the same up to time $i$, and future updates apply to the perturbed solution at time $i$.
+If $i$ is small, $X_i$ appears early in the SGD iteration, and the perturbation on $\hat f_i$ will shrink exponentially in later steps due to the regularity conditions in \Cref{asm:6.1-smooth_convex}.
+If $i$ is large, the learning rate is already very small, limiting the perturbation from changing $X_i$ to $X_i'$.

+In classical theoretical convex stochastic approximation, the most popular learning rates are $a\in(1/2,1]$, ensuring $\sum_t\alpha_t= \infty$ and $\sum_t \alpha_t^2<\infty$ \citep{nesterov2013introductory,bubeck2015convex}.
+The range of $a$ allowed by \Cref{thm:6.1-first-order-stab-sgd} covers $\alpha\in(1/2,1)$ but not $\alpha=1$.
+This is due to the much weaker contraction upper bound, since $\sum_{i=1}^t i^{-a}$ grows polynomially in $t$ when $a<1$ while only logarithmically when $a=1$.
+A potential sharper stability result for $a=1$, or showing its absence, remains an open problem.

 As mentioned in the intuition above, the proof of \Cref{thm:6.1-first-order-stab-sgd} is a direct consequence of the following lemma, which establishes the multiple-step contractivity of SGD updates under \Cref{asm:6.1-smooth_convex}. \begin{lemma} Under \Cref{asm:6.1-smooth_convex} and the conditions in \Cref{thm:6.1-first-order-stab-sgd}, we have for all $t\ge i$